perandersson/OOGL/README.md

 # POGL (Play OpenGL) #

 POGL is an Object-Oriented Multithread friendly framework for OpenGL 3.3.

+Read the [wiki](https://github.com/perandersson/POGL/wiki) for more information

 ## What is it? ##